agittins/bermuda/README.md

 ## Hacking tips

 Wanna improve this?
 Awesome!
-Here's some tips on how it works inside and what direction I'm hoping to go.
 Bear in mind this is my first ever HA integration, and I'm much more greybeard sysadmin than programmer, so ~~if~~where I'm doing stupid things I really would welcome some improvements!

-At this stage I'm using the service `bermuda.dump_devices` to examine the internal state while I gather the basic info and make initial efforts at calculating locations.
-It's defined in `__init__.py`.
+You can start by using the service `bermuda.dump_devices` to examine the internal state.

-(right now that's about all that exists!)

 ## Prior Art